 User testing can help you explore how your design decisions affects users.
 Do they understand your wording?
 Do they know they’re giving permission?
 Can they remove their sensitive info?
 So, give it a go, user testing can be a truly illuminating experience.

-Kenton joined in 2016 after completing internships with TV & Media Production companies in Bristol and Perth.
+Kenton joined us in 2016 after completing internships with TV & Media Production companies in Bristol and Perth.
 Kenton earned his degree in Film, Media and Cultural Studies at UWE which covered a variety of relevant modules including Research & Ethnography, Interaction Design and Video Production.